My name is Haruhiko Maruyama, Professor of Parasitology, Faculty of Medicine, University of Miyazaki.

 In practical terms, parasitology contributes to diagnostic developments, infection control, surveillance, vaccine development, and antiparasitic drugs.
 It is vital to respond promptly to real-world clinical needs.
 Parasitic diseases remain significant within neglected tropical diseases globally.
 I hope Japanese parasitology will contribute to achieving universal health coverage (UHC).

 Some may object to the idea of parasitology as entertainment.
-But parasites frequently appear in popular media, and general books on the subject remain well-read.
+However, you may notice that parasites frequently appear in popular media, and general books on the subject remain well-read.
 This shows there is a real public interest.
 It is our duty to convey the mystery and wonder of parasites through outreach and education.

-In the fantasy novel The Twelve Kingdoms by Fuyumi Ono, the quote: “Your job is what you choose.
-Your role is given by God.” resonates with me.
-I believe my role as President was given to me by a divine parasite.
+I believe my role as the President is given to me by a Divine Parasite.
 I will do my best to advance the Society’s contributions to science and society.

 With gratitude, May 2021

-Haruhiko Maruyama President (Note: The President’s Twitter account expresses personal views, not official Society positions.)
+Haruhiko Maruyama President (Note: The President’s X (formerly Twitter) account expresses personal views, not official Society positions.)